bradleygore/genhook/README.md

 #  ./git-hooks/pre-commit/pre-commit-js (nodejs script)
 #  ./git-hooks/pre-commit-pre-commit-win (sh script to be used when installing on windows - calls nodejs script when executed)
 ```
+*For a more in-depth example of using git hooks + task runner to do cool stuff (such as lint only the files being committed), check out [this demo](https://github.com/bradleygore/pre-commit-demo).*

 ##Installer